taliweiss/tw-intro-to-lab-automation-project-requirements/Project4-Overhead-with-2-pins/README.md

 ## write a program that does the following:
 - Blink an LED on pin 13
 - Blink an LED on pin 12, in this case there isn't actually a LED connected to this pin, but we can still use it to measure the overhead of the digitalWrite() function, using the logic analyzer.
+- connect the pins to two inputs in the logic analyzer and don't forget to add the ground connection from the Arduino to the logic analyzer.

 ## Excercise 1
 - measure the delay between the two digitalWrite() functions using the logic analyzer.
+Paste screenshots below:

 enter the delay in usec here:  __________